ggapac/data-viz-june-19/README.md

-# data-viz-june-19
+# DataViz Battle June 2019
-Entry for Reddit's DataViz Battle for the month of June 2019.
+This is an entry for Reddit's DataViz Battle for the month of June 2019.